 Pursuant to the Act, the Fund will provide assistance to families having a child with a catastrophic illness.
-A child shall have passed the initial screen for eligibility for the Fund's assistance when a child's incurred and verified medical expenses as specified in this chapter for a prior consecutive 12-month period exceed the amount represented by 10 percent of the first \$ 100,000 of verified annual income of a family plus 15 percent of the excess income over \$ 100,000.
+A child shall have passed the initial screen for eligibility for the Fund's assistance when a child's incurred and verified medical expenses as specified in this chapter for a prior consecutive 12-month period, exceed the amount equal to 10 percent of the first \$ 100,000 of verified annual income of a family plus 15 percent of the excess income over \$ 100,000.

 - 1. Ten percent shall be the screen used for families whose income is \$100,000 or less. - 2.
-Ten percent of the first \$100,000 of annual income of a family plus 15 percent of the excess income over \$100,000 shall be the screen used for families whose income is more than \$100,000. - (b) Though the child shall be referred to as being eligible at the point in the application process when the child has passed the initial screen, actual Fund disbursements on behalf of a child shall be limited by the monies available in the Fund and shall be guided by the policies and procedures outlined in the Subchapter. - (c) To be eligible for assistance, a child must be a resident of the State of New Jersey.
+Ten percent of the first \$100,000 of annual income of a family plus 15 percent of the excess income over \$100,000 shall be the screen used for families whose income is more than \$100,000. - (b) Though the child shall be referred to as being eligible at the point in the application process when the child has passed the initial screen, actual Fund disbursements on behalf of a child shall be limited by the monies available in the Fund and shall be guided by the policies and procedures outlined in the subchapter. - (c) To be eligible for assistance, a child must be a resident of the State of New Jersey.
 Resident means a person legally domiciled in New Jersey for a period of three months immediately preceding the initial date of application for assistance to the Fund. - 1.
 A child's state of residence is that of the parent (s) or legal guardian. - 2.
 Establishing proof of legal domicile within New Jersey is a responsibility of the parent or legal guardian of a child. - 3.
 Absence from New Jersey for a period of 12 months or more is prima facie evidence of abandonment of domicile. - 4.
-Seasonal residents in New Jersey are excluded from eligibility.
-Seasonal or temporary residence within the State, of whatever duration, does not constitute domicile.
-Migrant workers who can document a previous history of work in New Jersey are eligible for consideration.
+Seasonal or temporary residence within the State, of whatever duration, does not constitute domicile